hanxiaomax/Learncpp_CN/docs/13-8-overlapping-and-delegating-constructors.md

 In the above `reset()` function, we first create a default `Foo` object (which will have default values).
 Then we assign that default `Foo` object to the object that member function `reset()` was called on (`*this`).
 The compiler will do a memberwise copy.

-Related content
+!!! info "相关内容"

 	We cover the `this` pointer in upcoming lesson [[13-10-the-hidden-this-pointer|13.10 - 隐藏的this指针]]，and assignment of classes in upcoming lesson [14.15 -- Overloading the assignment operator](https://www.learncpp.com/cpp-tutorial/overloading-the-assignment-operator/).